Boxer TV

 Boxer TV A/S is a company that has been broadcasting pay television channels on the digital terrestrial television network in Denmark since February 1, 2009.
-It is a subsidiary of Boxer TV Access, a Swedish company owned by Com Hem.
+It is a subsidiary of Boxer TV Access, a Swedish company owned by Tele2.

 History

 Boxer won the right to build four multiplex networks to broadcast digital television in 2008.
 They were competing against Danmarks Digital TV A/S (owned by Telenor) and Danmarks TV A/S (owned by Modern Times Group, MTG).
 The procurement was organized by the government agency Mediesekretariatet and in March 2008 Radio- og TV-nævnet chose Swedish Boxer as the gatekeeper out of the three applicants.

 As Telenor and MTG both owned satellite platforms in Denmark, and Boxer did not have any operations in Denmark, Boxer won the contract.
 Boxer stated in their application that they would use three of the networks to broadcast 29 pay television channels and the fourth network would be used to broadcast mobile television.

 The initial plan was that Boxer would start broadcasting on November 1, 2009, when the analogue signals were shut down.

 Boxer were however able to make a soft launch on Jutland and Western Funen on February 1, 2009.
 The launch package, which is called "Boxer Vest", consists of TV 2 Zulu, TV 2 News, TV 2 Film, TV 2 Charlie, Kanal 4, Kanal 5, 6'eren, Discovery Channel and Animal Planet.

 Starting on May 1, 2009, Boxer made a soft launch in Copenhagen.
 This was made possible by using the Copenhagen transmitter on UHF channel 35 which was used to broadcast local channels such as Kanal København.
 Boxer broadcasts the same channels as in Jutland, but shares the frequency with Kanal København and the gaming channel G-TV.